 - References to cells containing dates

 Warning: If you attempt to input text representations of dates into Excel functions, the interpretion of these can vary, depending to the date system and date interpretation settings on your computer.

 In the following example, the Excel Disc function is used to calculate the discount rate of a coupon purchased on 01-Apr-2016, with Maturity date 31-Mar-2021.
 The price per $100 face value is $95, the Redemption value is $100, and the US (NASD) 30/360 day count basis is used:

 The above function returns the value 0.01.

 I.e. the discount rate for a security with the above terms is 1.0%.

 Note that, in the above example:

 - As recommended, the date arguments have been supplied to the Disc function as references to cells containing dates;

 - As the [basis] argument has been omitted, the function uses the default value 0 (denoting the US (NADS) 30/360 day count basis).

-Further examples of the Excel Disc function are provided on the Microsoft Office website.
+For further examples of the Excel Disc function, see the Microsoft Office website.